We perform expert building inspection as per Australian Standards 4349.1-2007 and 4349.3-2010

 We use the latest inspecting technology to ensure we detect the smallest defects that without the technology could turn into large defects.

-Your report will be delivered within 24 hours of the inspection (more often you'll receive it the same day) and we are available for questions after you receive the report.
+Your report will be delivered within 24 hours of the inspection (more often you'll receive it the same day).

 Book your building inspection here.